SleekDB/docs/2.6/query.md

 ### Parameters

 1. # $updatable: array
-   An array containing the properties to update.
+   An array containing the properties to update.<br/>
+   Update of nested values possible by using a dot between fieldNames (Example 2)<br/>
+   If a property does not exist in a document, it will be added.

 ### Return value
 If **$returnUpdatedDocuments = false**:<br/>